-In addition, the remaining credits must be completed from an array of other health courses listed in the curriculum guide.
+The remaining credits must be completed from an array of other health-related courses found in the Curriculum Guide.

-Students will be required to complete a total of 39 credits at the Graduate Institute (one Georgetown Law credit is approximately equal to three Graduate Institute credits).
-24 of these credits will be from courses in international law, humanitarian law, international trade law, international environmental law, refugee law and policy, international affairs, and international development studies, including:
+Students must complete a total of 39 credits at the Graduate Institute (one Georgetown Law credit is approximately equal to three Graduate Institute credits), of which 24 credits must be from courses in international law, humanitarian law, international trade law, international environmental law, refugee law and policy, international affairs, and international development studies, including:

 - Global Health Diplomacy